Birmingham Baths Committee: Saltley Baths

 The committee placed extra emphasis on the area of Saltley as it was densely populated.
 They purchased land in the area and the baths opened 30 July 1924.
 It was the first of the baths constructed by the committee to contain a 100 ft pool.
 This allowed it to become a venue for competitive swimming.
 It also had the ability to be floored over in the winter months and be used as a hall.
 During World War II, it became popular as a public dancing venue.

 Erdington Baths

 Mason Road in Erdington was the next site chosen for the erection of baths by the committee.
-On the site, an establishment offering a swimming bath, suites of washing baths for men and women and Turkish baths was constructed and opened on 6 May 1925.
+On the site, an establishment offering a swimming bath, suites of washing baths for men and women and Victorian-style Turkish baths was constructed and opened on 6 May 1925.

 The pool had the ability to be floored over in the winter months, however, winter swimming was popular at the facility and the floor was not added.

+The Turkish baths were closed in 2017.